StarKRE22/Atomic/Docs/Entities/Factories/ScriptableMultiEntityFactory`1.md

     where F : ScriptableEntityFactory<E>
 ```

-- **Description:** A Unity asset-based abstract multi factory that allows creating and managing entities by key.
+- **Description:** A Unity ScriptableObject-based abstract multi-entity factory that allows creating and managing entities by key.
 - **Type Parameters:**
     - `K` — The type of key used to identify entities.
     - `E` — The type of entity to create, which must implement [IEntity](../Entities/IEntity.md).
     - `F` — The type of scriptable entity factory, which must inherit
       from [ScriptableEntityFactory\<E>](ScriptableEntityFactory%601.md).
 - **Inheritance:** `ScriptableObject`, [IMultiEntityFactory<K, E>](IMultiEntityFactory%601.md)
-- **Note:** Can be used as a Flyweight pattern across the entire project, sharing a single instance of this factory for efficient entity creation.
+- **Note:** Can be used as a Flyweight pattern across the entire project, sharing a single instance of this factory for
+  efficient entity creation.
 - **See also:** [ScriptableMultiEntityFactory](ScriptableMultiEntityFactory.md),
   [MultiEntityFactory<K, E>](MultiEntityFactory%601.md),